-So what is simulation-based gamified learning?
-Simulation-based gamified learning is the combination of recreating real-life scenarios through animation or re-enactment, with the ability to play the training course like it’s a game.
+Simulation-based gamified learning is a combination of recreating real-life scenarios through animation or re-enactment, with the ability to play the training course like it’s a game.
 Basically, learners visualize the intricacies of performing specific tasks and earn badges, points, and levels as they progress through the training.

 Traditional training is a two-dimensional activity, consisting of training delivery (most commonly lectures) and a post-training assessment (paper-based).
-A Brandon Hall survey stated: 95% of companies already use some form of video training, because in today’s times- organizations need an approach that is more than two dimensional.
-As the complexity of topics increase, training takes on a multidimensional approach.
+A Brandon Hall survey stated: 95% of companies already use some form of video training, because in today’s times- organizations need an approach that is more than two-dimensional.
+As the complexity of topics increases, training takes on a multidimensional approach.
 These dimensions consist of simulating real-life situations and environments, audio + video elements, and a hint of gamification to spice up the training.

 So how is this really beneficial to specific industries?
 Well, some industries need expert training on topics that cannot be explained theoretically.
 It requires the element of visualization.
 Most of these industries are service-based where some form of human interactions and labor is involved.
 Others are manufacturing, and some industries use visualization as a form of safety training, where employees usually work in high-risk environments, e.g. fire escape training for oil miners on an oil and gas rig.